 will have been about 18 months since we've had our Rocky Mountain fix.

 When we had our house in Virginia we routinely spent the summer in

 the cool Rocky Mountains somewhere between New Mexico and Alaska, and

 the winter in warm Southwest desert locations or southern Texas.

 We'd go back to the house to check on it for a few weeks in the

-spring and fall, then leave again for four to five months.
+spring and fall, then leave again for three or four months.
+That was

 spent the last three winters in coastal southern Georgia and northern

 Florida and only drove out West for our summer trips in 2012 and 2013.